bglawson1001/2143-OOP-Lawson/Assignments/A03/README.md

 ### Example Command

-- No user input the commands are done in the program.
+- No user input, the commands are done in the program.